Crochet Santa

 Increases are made by simply making two single crochets into a single stitch from the previous row.

-To make Santa you need the following materials:
+To crochet Santa you will need the following materials:

 Measuring Tools